muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 leading a list item inside a `<Geographic_Point>`; that is, any place where a `+` could possibly be interpreted as an *elevation*, that interpretation will take precedence over all other interpretations.

-Note that, while dividing space is generally optional everywhere in MUON, a few specific situations require it.
-One is an interval whose high endpoint is a negative number; in that case, dividing space is mandatory before the `-` so that it isn't interpreted as excluding that endpoint; for example, `-10..-5` will be interpreted as `-10 ..- 5`, so one will need to say at least `-10.. -5` to mean `-10 .. -5`.
-Alternately, one may wrap the negative number in parenthesis per `<generic_group>` like `-10..(-5)`.

 ## Barewords and Numeric-Format Literals